tobyshooters/eidetic/README.md

     "2 *" double SET          store a procedure
     5 double GET EXEC .       -> 10
     5 @double .               -> 10 (shorthand)

-### Editing

-    val EDIT                  push text/number back to CLI for editing img EDIT                  open image in gthumb for editing

-For text and numbers, EDIT places the value (quoted) in the input line so you can modify it before submitting.
-For images, gthumb opens non-blocking and the modified image is reloaded onto the stack when closed.

 ### Media